 Since lamb does tend to be a little more expensive than beef, many folks choose beef over lamb.

 To make Irish beef stew, I’m a big fan of using beef chuck.
 It’s beautifully marbled with a high concentration of collagen-rich tissue.
-You can also use round, sirloin or brisket, which are some of the cheapest cuts of beef, but are perfect for stew.
+You can also use round, sirloin or brisket, which are some of the cheapest cuts of beef, but are perfect for this hearty soup.

 Do I have to use beer?